 Some people also associate Lemuria with the Tamil creation story, which talks of a lost continent known as Kumari Kandam, said to be the birthplace of Tamil civilization.

-Celtic Breton mythology holds that a magnificent city known as Ys once towered over Douarnenez Bay in France’s Brittany region.
+Celtic Breton mythology holds that a magnificent city known as Ker Ys (low city) once towered over Douarnenez Bay in France’s Brittany region.
+It was the most wealthy trading giant in the Atlantic and its citizens were living comfortably.
 Legend says that Dahut, a magician and the daughter of Gradlon, King of Kerne, had a deep love for the sea.
 She pleaded with her father to build a city at the edge of the sea, and so Ys was founded.
 But Dahut would also be the one to bring about the demise of her beloved city.
 She is said to have loved orgies that angered the gods, often murdering her own lovers when morning came.

-Eventually, a knight arrived at Ys but couldn’t pass the city gates, although Dahut wanted to let him in.
+Eventually, a handsome red knight arrived at Ys but couldn’t pass the city gates, although Dahut wanted to let him in.
 Knowing that only her father held the keys to the gate, she fetched them and gave them to the knight.
 Unfortunately, the knight was the devil.
 (I hate when that happens.)
 The devil intentionally left the gate open to the raging sea, and it rose like a cliff, swallowing all of Ys.
 As Dahut and Gradlon scrambled for shelter, Gradlon was convinced by a saint to push his daughter into the sea in order to save himself.
-Dahut would go on to become a mermaid.
+Dahut would go on to become a mermaid who lures men and sailors to their death.

 Thule owes one of its first mentions to the Greek explorer Pytheas, who described it as a place where land and sea were blurred “into the consistency of jellyfish.”
 Virgil coined “Ultima Thule” to refer to any place that seems unreachable or unattainable.
 Most modern cartographers contend, however, that Thule was likely modern-day Norway or Iceland, which still would have seemed very exotic to Virgil and his peers.